MisionThi/thi-origins-stuff/docs/thi_key_library.md

 ## Change the activation location (in-game)
 Important to remember is that only the first four powers are preset to a specific slot and key. <br />

+Crafting recipie for the the change book: <br />
 ![Alt text](img/crafting_recipie.png "Optional title")